dnlcarvajalc/MLE_test/README.md

 - Build and deploy the API in a Docker container
 - The final API will be available at http://localhost:8000 with classification endpoints ready for real-time inference.

-pd: You need to have pyspark, java 11 and docker pre installed.
-The Makefile only will construct the environment using venv.
+Note: You must have Java 11, PySpark, and Docker pre-installed.
+The Makefile sets up only the Python virtual environment using venv.

-# WARNING: MAKEFILE WILL KILL CONTAINERS USING PORT 8000.
-ELIMINATE FROM MAKEFILE RUN_API STAGE OR CHANGE IT'S PORT IF YOU ARE CURRENTLY USING IT
+# ⚠️ WARNING: The run_api target in the Makefile will stop and remove any container using port 8000.
+If you're running another service on this port, modify the Makefile accordingly.

+# Testing the API
-you can test the API by running this command in the terminal just changing the text:
+You can test the API by sending a POST request via curl:

 `curl -X POST http://localhost:8000/predict -H "Content-Type: application/json" -d '{"text": "Hello Mr Cami"}'`